 Ms. Pavey was one of the lead litigators representing minority shareholders in a closely held corporation involving a federally regulated institution in which both direct and derivative claims were prosecuted.
 That was successfully resolved in 2008.
 That lawsuit brought her to Starn O’Toole Marcus & Fisher in September 2008 where she will continue to work on commercial and corporate litigation matters, as well as professional negligence cases involving serious physical and economic damages.

-Judith Ann Pavey has been named 2013 Best Lawyers in America, "Lawyer of the Year" in Honolulu, in the practice area of Litigation-Banking & Finance and 2014 "Lawyer of the Year" in Honolulu, in the practice area of Product Liability Litigation.
+Judith Ann Pavey has been named 2013 and 2018 Best Lawyers in America, "Lawyer of the Year" in Honolulu, in the practice area of Litigation-Banking & Finance and 2014 "Lawyer of the Year" in Honolulu, in the practice area of Product Liability Litigation.
 She has also been named 2017 Best Lawyers in America, "Lawyer of the Year" in Honolulu, in the practice area of Legal Malpractice Law.
 Ms. Pavey is also recognized by Best Lawyers in America in the practice areas of Legal Malpractice Law, Medical Malpractice Law, Personal Injury Litigation-Plaintiff, Product Liability Plaintiff, Litigation-Banking & Finance and Commercial Litigation.
 Ms. Pavey is recognized as a Litigation Star by Benchmark Plaintiff, and by Chambers and Partners USA Leading Lawyers for Business in the area of Litigation: General Commercial.
 She has also been selected for inclusion to the Hawaii Super Lawyers list, Business Litigation, and selected to the 2016 Hawaii Super Lawyers, "Top 25" list.
 Ms. Pavey has the highest rating (AV) from Martindale Hubbell for both her skill and ethics.

 What People Say About Ms. Pavey: